 Use Case 4: "Which of my ChatBots are performing best?"

 In the "Bots" view, you can review the performance of your bots, compare behaviors, and understand which responses are the most leveraged by your visitors.

 Step 1: Use the Bot Volume graph to understand which bots are seeing the most “action” on your site.

-In this example, our most popular bots are our Afterhours Bot, our Terminus* Bot, our Chat Customers Bot and our Jim-Bot (a custom bot for an particular sales rep).
+In this example, our most popular bots are our Terminus Bot and our Break Bot (Event based campaign-specific bot).